DennisWeiss/react-url-state/README.md

 #### *context*

 Here you need to pass the reference of your react component.
-Calling the `initializeReactUrlState` inside `componentDidMount()` you do this by passing in `this`.
+Calling the `initializeReactUrlState` function inside `componentDidMount()` you do this by passing in `this`.

 #### *options*